 NAICU Access and Success/Building Blocks to 2020 Survey

-This survey is an opportunity to publicize your institution’s efforts and ideas in access, persistence, retention, and completion.
-Please pass this survey to the individual who can best answer this survey, most likely your outreach/retention officer or your public relations officer.
+This survey is an opportunity to publicize your institution’s efforts and ideas in access, retention, and completion.

 NOTE: Institutions with several innovative programs can complete this survey more than once by resubmitting a new survey using the survey's link found at the end of the survey.
 Please do not submit more than one program in a single survey response.